How could Jesus and His disciples have eaten a Passover meal on Wednesday night? Do you think that lamb was eaten during their meal?

 As to whether or not Jesus and His disciples ate lamb that night, I lean toward thinking that they did not.
 One of the main reasons I feel this way is that most, if not all, of the Passover lambs would be sacrificed several hours later, at mid-afternoon on 14 Nisan, which is the time specified as beyn haíarbayim or "twilight" (Exodus 12:6).
 It would seem to me that the disciples, in making preparations for the Passover meal, would have been breaking a more significant regulation by slaughtering a lamb almost a day early than by eating the Passover meal a night earlier than most Jews did.

-At any rate, I do not see the necessity for there to have been a lamb at the Last Supper, even though it was a Passover meal.
-In fact, figuratively speaking, the disciples consumed the "body" and "blood" of the ultimate Passover Lamb, Jesus, when they ate the unleavened bread and drank the red wine.
+At any rate, I do not see the necessity for there to have been a lamb at the Last Supper.
+In fact, figuratively speaking, the disciples consumed the "body" and "blood" of the ultimate Passover Lamb, Jesus, when they ate the bread and drank the red wine.
 If anything, a roasted lamb on the table would have been an unnecessary distraction from this process, since their supreme Lamb was reclining at the table with them.
+More details are in my lamb subsection.

 After thinking about the questions you raised, I added three paragraphs to my Good Thursday commentary.
 I have included some of the additional information in this email.
 If you are interested in further details, go to the Passover and crucifixion on Thursday section in my commentary, and the three paragraphs I have added are just prior to the last paragraph in that section.